ilblogdicristiangallo/apn-web-html_ipk/README.md

-# apn-web_1.0_all.ipk
+# apn-web_1.0.1_all.ipk

-The apn-web.ipk package allows automatic APN configuration for all Italian mobile operators directly from the web, using either desktop or mobile browsers.
+The apn-web.ipk package enables automatic APN configuration for all Italian mobile operators directly from a web interface, accessible via both desktop and mobile browsers.

+# Description

-# apn-web_1.0_all.ipk is a package for OpenWrt that enables automatic APN configuration for all Italian mobile operators through a web interface.
-The interface is compatible with both desktop and mobile browsers and is designed to configure WAN connections using the QMI protocol.
+apn-web_1.0.1_all.ipk is an OpenWrt package that provides automatic APN configuration for all Italian mobile operators through a web interface.
+The interface works on both desktop and mobile browsers and is designed to configure WAN connections using either the QMI protocol or ModemManager, which can now be selected directly from the apn.html page.

-If the WAN interface is already configured as qmi and cellular, the system automatically detects the active APN and pre-fills it in the page, streamlining the setup.
-Just click Apply configuration to activate the changes.
+If the WAN interface is already configured as qmi or modemmanager (cellular), the system automatically detects the active APN and pre-fills it in the interface, making the setup even easier.
+Just click Apply Configuration to activate the changes.

 Features

 Predefined APN selector (TIM, Vodafone, WindTre, Iliad, etc.)

 IP type selection: IPv4, IPv6, IPv4v6

 Optional SIM PIN input

-Automatic APN pre-fill if QMI WAN is active
+Automatic APN pre-fill if WAN is active (QMI or ModemManager)

+Modem type selection: QMI or ModemManager

 Buttons for: